-- Strengthening its due diligence capabilities and processes to help identify the source of any conflict minerals that may be present in company products.
+- Maintaining its due diligence capabilities and processes to help identify the source of any conflict minerals that may be present in company products.

-- Committed to improving over time our ability to track and trace conflict minerals that may be identified in our supply chain.
+- Committed to maintaining our ability to track and trace conflict minerals that may be identified in our supply chain.
 Our expectations of suppliers include a timely response to our queries about purchased components, assistance in reaching out to their suppliers in case the source of minerals is unknown and regular communications with Quest Diagnostics about our suppliers’ conflict minerals tracking and tracing efforts.